AIMATX-INC/careers/index.md

 ## How to Apply

-We're excited about your interest in joining AIMATX!
-To apply:

-Fill out our [application form](https://aimatx.typeform.com/join-us).
+Please fill out our [application form](https://aimatx.typeform.com/join-us).
 For any questions about the application process, please reach out to us at careers@aimatx.ai.